canoi12/selene/README.md

 Just execute selene passing your project path as argument, if none is provided the current directory will be used.

-The directory must contain a `main.lua` file and a `.selene/` folder
+The directory must contain a `main.lua` file and a `.selene/` folder, and the `.selene/` must contains a `settings.lua` file, and later will be used to store metadata stuff for the editor and engine

 `usage: ./selene [path/to/project]`